facebookresearch/home-robot/docs/spot.md

 python generate_executables.py
 pip install -e .

-### The following is a minimal set of dependencies needed to use the functionalities that GOAT uses from spotsim2real
+### The following is a minimal set of dependencies needed to use the functionalities that GOAT uses from spotsim2real + some home-robot deps
-pip install bosdyn-api transforms3d einops gym==0.23.1 vtk
+pip install bosdyn-api bosdyn-client transforms3d einops gym==0.23.1 vtk scikit-image open3d natsort scikit-fmm imutils
 ```